Security Architecture

 Call SCG.Validate()

 Add a single call to your game start logic.
 The bridge fires automatically before Unity finishes loading.
-Configure your response handling in the dashboard — Photon endpoint, custom webhook, or direct Unity response.
+Configure your response handling — Photon endpoint, custom webhook, or direct Unity result handling.

 GameManager.cs C#